-- 24. The Board of the Foundation consists of three individuals with adequate legal and financial expertise and experience.
+- 24. As per ultimo 2021 the Board of the Foundation consisted of four individuals with adequate legal and financial expertise and experience.
 As a consequence, the Foundation complies with Elaboration III.1 of the Claim Code.
-The members of the Board are: - Mr. Andrew Goodman as chairman, a UK-based barrister with vast experience in the field of dispute resolution on a worldwide basis, including class actions; - b.
-Mrs. Maria José Azar-Baud, an internationally recognised expert on collective redress in comparative law.
-She is a Lecturer at Paris-Saclay University and also teaches at several national and international universities in the field of consumer and distribution law, international contracts, and comparative procedural law; and - c.
-Mr. Miguel Sousa Ferro, professor at the University of Lisbon Law School and at the European University in Lisbon, where he lectures in the fields of Competition Law, EU Law,
+The members of the Board are: - a.
+Prof. Andrew Goodman as chairman, a UK-based barrister with vast experience in the field of dispute resolution on a worldwide basis, including class actions; - b.
+Prof. Maria José Azar-Baud, an internationally recognised expert on collective redress in comparative law.
+She is a Lecturer at Paris-Saclay University and also teaches at several national and international universities in the field of consumer and distribution law, international contracts, and comparative procedural law; - Prof. Julia Suderow, an Associate Professor at the University of Deusto, in the areas of Private International Law and International Trade Law and